Katy Mills: 2006–2013: Simon Property Group

-In 2010, things have gotten out of hand.
-The original restaurants that cornered the Katy Field Day Food Court (Moe's Grill and Bar & Johnny Rockets) closed, as well as Go!
-Calendars Games & Toys, BCBGMAXAZRIA Final Cut, Icing, and Starbucks.
-Newer stores opened up, such as Off Broadway Shoes, Tommy Bahama's, DKNY, Coach and A’Gaci.
-Lane Bryant was relocated to make room for A’Gaci.
-Windsor, originally located next to Pacific Sunwear Outlet has been relocated next to Famous Footwear.
-Katy Mills added a hamster ball activity in the Food Court.

-The following year in 2011, various elements from the old design were removed.
-New restaurants that opened include Villa, GreatWraps, and Charley's Grilled Subs.
-New stores have opened.
-Janie and Jack, Yankee Candle, Clarks, Express, DC Shoes, and Robert Wayne Footwear were new to the mall.
+The following year in February 2011, various elements from the old design were removed.
+New restaurants that opened include Villa, Great Wraps, and Charley's Grilled Subs.
+New stores opened, which were Janie and Jack, Yankee Candle, Clarks, Express, DC Shoes, and Robert Wayne Footwear.
 Wilson's Leather was relocated near Marshalls in order to make room for Aldo.
-Verizon's kiosk was also relocated.
 Near the end of the year, one of the original anchors in the mall, F.Y.E. permanently closed and became Tilt Studio.
-The Official Dallas Cowboys Pro Shop was also closed.
-This marked the return of Perry Ellis.

-In 2012, New stores were opened, such as Subway, Abercrombie & Fitch, and Fanzz.
-Dickies was also closed.
-To make room for Abercrombie & Fitch, Rack Room Shoes and Florsheim were relocated.
-Several more restaurants opened, such as Nestlé Toll House Café and Smoothie King.